Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Introduction

-To answer \textbf{RQ2} and address the model weaknesses identified by \textsc{HatemojiCheck}, we implement a human-and-model-in-the-loop dynamic training scheme.
-We build on the work of \citet{Vidgen2021}, who used this approach for textual hate.
+To answer RQ2 and address the model weaknesses identified by \textsc{HatemojiCheck}, we implement a human-and-model-in-the-loop dynamic training scheme.
+We build on the work of \citet{vidgenLearningWorst2021}, who used this approach for textual hate.
 Our work begins where their study ends.
-We conduct three rounds of adversarial data generation focused explicitly on emoji-based hate, tasking annotators to generate sentences that trick the model-in-the-loop.
-This process yields a dataset of 5,912 entries, half of which are challenging contrasts.
-We call this dataset \textsc{HatemojiTrain}.
+We conduct three rounds of adversarial data generation focused explicitly on emoji-based hate, tasking annotators to generate sentences that the model-in-the-loop misclassifies.
+This process yields a dataset of $5{,}912$ entries, half of which are challenging contrasts.
+We call this dataset \textsc{HatemojiBuild}.
 The dataset is evenly split between hate and non-hate, and each hateful entry has labels for the type and target.
 Between each round, the model-in-the-loop is re-trained so that annotators are trying to trick a progressively stronger and more `emoji-aware' model.
 Relative to existing commercial and academic models, our models improve performance on the detection of emoji-based hate, without sacrificing performance on text-only hate.

-We make several contributions: (1) we construct \textsc{HatemojiCheck}, which tests key types of emoji-based hate as separate functionalities, (2) we evaluate the performance of existing academic and commercial models at detecting emoji-based hate, (3) we present \textsc{HatemojiTrain}, a labeled emoji-based hate speech dataset that is adversarially generated for model training and (4) we train models that can accurately detect emoji-based hate.
-These contributions demonstrate the benefits of systematic and granular evaluation, and the need to diversify how hate detection systems are trained.
-We make both \textsc{HatemojiCheck} and \textsc{HatemojiTrain} publicly available.\footnote{The \textsc{HatemojiCheck} and \textsc{HatemojiTrain} datasets were generated, tested, and released by the University of Oxford.
-Available at \href{https://github.com/HannahKirk/Hatemoji}{https://github.com/HannahKirk/Hatemoji}.}
+We make several contributions: (1) we construct \textsc{HatemojiCheck}, which tests key types of emoji-based hate as separate functionalities, (2) we evaluate the performance of existing academic and commercial models at detecting emoji-based hate, (3) we present \textsc{HatemojiBuild}, a labeled emoji-based hate speech dataset that is adversarially-generated for model training and (4) we train models that can accurately detect emoji-based hate.
+These data-centric contributions demonstrate the benefits of systematic and granular evaluation, and the need to diversify how hate detection systems are trained.
+We make both \textsc{HatemojiCheck} and \textsc{HatemojiBuild} publicly available.